 There are still huge inequities across the globe, with 89% of the world’s visually impaired living in low or middle income countries, particularly in Asia or Sub-Saharan Africa.
 Qatar Creating Vision is committed to brining eye care closer to home for those who need it most across India and Bangladesh.

-Earlier this year, TOITOMBOOR, a very popular magazine focused on child development across arts, health, education and a champion for those with special needs, organised a fair to celebrate their 25th anniversary.
+In 2017, TOITOMBOOR, a very popular magazine focused on child development across arts, health, education and a champion for those with special needs, organised a fair to celebrate their 25th anniversary.

 The magazine has a strong focus on child eye health and therefore invited Orbis Bangladesh to educate their attendees about Qatar Creating Vision and eye health.
 Orbis provided free eye health check-ups for children at their stand with the help of another partner, the National Institute of Ophthalmology and Hospital (NIO&H).
 People were very interested in learning more about how to take care of their eyes and 36 children received eye screening.
 Several were identified as needing glasses and were swiftly referred to the hospital for further help.